Business Loop Interstate 80

 In 1990, the freeway section of Interstate 580 was completed through Richmond and classified as FAI 580.
 The older freeway section remains FAP 580.

-In 1996, the Sacramento City Council votes to name Business Loop I-80 as the Capital City Freeway.
+In 1996, the Sacramento City Council voted to name Business Loop I-80 as the Capital City Freeway.
 The route numbers and FHWA classifications remained unchanged, as did the Business Loop designation.
 New signage with the new name was added at the same time, and later sign replacement projects also incorporated the name.

 In 1998, Caltrans developed plans to construct HOV lanes on the 29/30th portion of Business Loop I-80.
 They begin near E Street and continue southward onto California 99 to meet with the existing California 99 HOV lanes there.
 Caltrans will add the HOV lanes to those viaducts by simply repaving and restriping the lanes.
 (It is possible that they will eliminate a through lane in the process -- I'm not sure.)
 The lanes will be completed in 1999.
 Once they are completed it will form 15 miles of continuous HOV lanes on Business Loop I-80 and California 99.
 New signage on Business Loop I-80 and California 99 is also included in the HOV project.

 By 1999, the reconstruction of the California 51 section of Business Loop I-80 was nearly complete.
-The new median overhead signs along California 51 have the new, California-style Business Loop shield design, which features a more angular version of the traditional Interstate highway shield.
+The new median overhead signs along California 51 had the new, California-style Business Loop shield design, which features a more angular version of the traditional Interstate highway shield.
 In addition, the contractors who reconstructed this section of Business Loop 80 had posted white "Your Tax Dollars At Work" signs with State Route 51 shields.
 Nevertheless, Business Loop I-80 (the Capital City Freeway) is still the official designation of this road.

 Also in 2000, the dual signage for California 99 was removed from its concurrent sections with Business Loop I-80 and Interstate 5.
 Overhead signs only read "To California 99."
 This is done in conjunction with a series of improvement projects on Interstate 5.
 California 99 shields were removed because there is a significant break in California 99 between its junction with Routes 50 and 51 at the Oak Park Interchange and where it junctions with Interstate 5 north of Sacramento.